-(xiii) Segment reporting
+(xii) Segment reporting

 In accordance with IFRS 8, Operating Segments, it is mandatory for the Company to present and disclose segmental information based on the internal reports that are regularly reviewed by the Board of Directors in order to assess each segment's performance.
-In the prior year the Company owned assets in two operating units, representing the geographic locations of the operations: Canada and Mexico.
+The Company primarily operates in one reportable operating segment, being the acquisition and exploration of mineral properties in Canada.
+As the operations comprise a single reporting segment, amounts disclosed in the financial statements also represent segment amounts.

-(xiv) Use of Estimates and Judgments
+(xiii) Use of Estimates and Judgments

 The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Although these estimates are based on management's best knowledge of the amount, event or actions, actual results ultimately may differ from those estimates.
-Areas where estimates are significant to the consolidated financial statements are disclosed in Note 5.
+Areas where estimates are significant to the financial statements are disclosed in Note 5.

-(xv) Provisions
+(xiv) Provisions